scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

-Try to restore a targets body.
-You may attempt to remove as many lesser and greater wounds as you wish.
-Make a spellcasting roll, adding a bad die for every lesser wound and 2 terrible die for every greater wound.
+Try to restore a targets body, healing injuries and closing wounds.
+You may attempt to remove as many Lesser and Greater Wounds as you wish.
+Make a spellcasting roll, adding 2 Bad dice for every Lesser Wound and 4 Terrible dice for every Greater Wound.
 On a success the effects of these wounds are removed.

-Add a proficiency die for every level above the 2nd.
+Add a proficiency die for every level above 2nd.

 ___
 #### Wall of Faith